When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Foods that should not be eaten 72 hours before FEGDS

-Before FGDS, it is advisable to remove jewelry, glasses, dentures.
+Before FGDS, it is advisable to remove jewelry, glasses, and dentures.

-In the treatment room, the patient is placed on a couch, on the left side, the mouth is treated with an anesthetic solution.
-Gastroendoscopy with anesthesia is performed while lying on your back.
+In the treatment room, the patient is placed on a couch, on left side, treat the mouth with an anesthetic solution.
+Gastroendoscopy using anesthesia is performed while lying on your back.

 The doctor inserts a tube into the patient through the mouth, sometimes through the nose.
-The person being examined is asked to make a swallowing movement, which allows the device to be advanced into the esophagus.
+The person being examined is asked to make a movement as if swallowing, which allows the device to be advanced into the esophagus.

 The doctor examines the required areas.
-With gastroscopy with biopsy, tissue is taken for bacteriological examination, stomach juice.
+During gastroscopy with biopsy, tissue and gastric juice are taken for bacteriological study.

-The therapeutic endoscopic method allows an operation to eliminate polyps, remove foreign objects from the stomach.
+The therapeutic endoscopic method allows you to perform surgery to eliminate polyps and remove foreign objects from the stomach.

 Endogastroscopy can be prescribed not only for an adult, but also for a child.

-In children, the mucous membrane is thin, the muscles of the walls are poorly developed.
+In children, the mucosa is thin, the muscles of the walls are poorly developed.
 In these cases, a flexible endoscope with a smaller diameter is used for gastroscopy.
-For babies up to 6 years old, the procedure is carried out with immersion in sleep.
-For older children, general anesthesia is prescribed, if the child is in serious condition, the study is long in time.
+For children under 6 years of age, the procedure is performed with immersion in sleep.
+For older children, general anesthesia is prescribed if the child is in serious condition and the examination takes a long time.

 After research